sylefeb/Silice/learn-silice/Documentation.md

 The second operator, `<::` tracks the expression with a one cycle latency.
 Thus, its value is the value of the expression at the previous cycle.
 If used in this example, o would be assigned 1+2.

-> The `<::` operator is *very important*: it allows to relax timing constraints (reach higher frequency), by accepting a one cycle latency.
-As a general rule, using delayed operator (indicated by `::`) is recommended whenever possible.
+> The `<::` operator is *very important*: it allows to relax timing constraints (reach higher frequencies), by accepting a one cycle latency.
+As a general rule, using delayed operators (indicated by `::`) is recommended whenever possible.

 Bound expressions can refer to other bound expressions.
 Note that when mixing  `<:` and `<::` the second operator (`<::`) will not change the behavior of the first tracker.
 Silice will issue a warning in that situation, which can be silenced by adding a `:` in front of the first tracker, example: